What is the difference between a Trainee and a Vacationer?

 Complete an online aptitude test

-Undertake a digital interview
+Undertake a video interview

 Once you complete the process, offers will be issued from your local recruiter.